80auline/airflow-discovery/answers/README.md

 You should be redirected to a new page, allowing you to specify a value.

-Modify the value with an integer or a string and see what is displayed in the logs.
+Modify the value with an `integer` or a `string` and see what is displayed in the logs.

 ```
 [2024-07-23, 08:37:00 UTC] {4_passing_parameters_on_trigger.py:18} INFO - Hello World!
     Manual Trigerring with Params: {'my_param': 10}
 ```

-You can not use a string, because the default value provided `6` induce that the type expected is an integer.
+You can not use a string, because the default value provided is `6`, the code induce that the type expected is an integer.
 Float do not work neither.

 :pencil2: 2-Explicitly define the type of the variable and a default value.